Alumni

 BS Biology, 2011

 Grace was an Undergraduate Project Leader in the lab who actually led two projects!
 She is co-author on an analysis of flowering phenology change associated with climate warming in southwestern Ohio (see below).
 She also worked on a project focused on forest formation and dynamics in sections of Germantown Metropark here in Dayton.
 For that project she received funding from Learn, Lead and Serve at UD and along with RWM also got funding from the Five Rivers Metroparks and from SEE at UD…meaning she funded her own research project.
 In the summer of 2010, she was awarded an REU position at the BioSphere 2 project.
 Grace left UD and headed to UCLA to work toward a PhD in the laboratory of Lauren Sack.
-She is presently an Assistant Professor at the University of Florida.
+She is presently a faculty member at the University of Florida.

 The Grace John Lab Website: LINK